Sample what you cant compress: Abstract

 \section{Abstract}

 For learned image representations, basic autoencoders often produce blurry results.
 Reconstruction quality can be improved by incorporating additional penalties such as adversarial (GAN) and perceptual losses.
 Arguably, these approaches lack a principled interpretation.
 Concurrently, in generative settings diffusion has demonstrated a remarkable ability to create crisp, high quality results and has solid theoretical underpinnings (from variational inference to direct study as the Fisher Divergence).
-Our work combines autoencoder representation learning with diffusion and is, to our knowledge, the first to demonstrate the efficacy of \textit{jointly learning a continuous encoder and decoder under a diffusion-based loss}.
+Our work combines autoencoder representation learning with diffusion and is, to our knowledge, the first to demonstrate \textit{jointly learning a continuous encoder and decoder under a diffusion-based loss and showing that it can lead to higher compression and better generation.}.
 We demonstrate that this approach yields better reconstruction quality as compared to GAN-based autoencoders while being easier to tune.
 We also show that the resulting representation is easier to model with a latent diffusion model as compared to the representation obtained from a state-of-the-art GAN-based loss.
 Since our decoder is stochastic, it can generate details not encoded in the otherwise deterministic latent representation; we therefore name our approach ``Sample what you can't compress'', or \algoname{} for short.